hyperledger-archives/sawtooth-docs-archive/docs/1.2/app_developers_guide/creating_sawtooth_network.md

 this configuration change is made on one node, then applied to all other nodes.

-The `Settings transaction processor
+The [Settings transaction
-<../transaction_family_specifications/settings_transaction_family>`{.interpreted-text
+processor]({% link docs/1.2/transaction_family_specifications/settings_transaction_family.md%})
-role="doc"} handles on-chain configuration settings.
+handles on-chain configuration settings.
 You will use the `sawset` command to create and submit a batch of transactions containing the configuration change.